Open Enrollment (Healthcare Coverage)

-If you have a plan from 2017 and do not update your information or double-check on your plan status, you may be auto-enrolled in a plan on December 15, 2017, the last day for open enrollment.
-Even if you suspect you will be auto-enrolled, it is always better to log in to your account and verify your plan before it becomes too late to make any changes.
+If you have a plan from 2018 and do not update your information, or double-check on your plan status, you may be auto-enrolled in a plan on December 15, 2018, the last day for Open Enrollment.
+Even if you suspect you will be auto-enrolled, log-in to your account and verify your plan before it becomes too late to make any changes.

-For some, auto-enrollment may be an issue, since the open enrollment dates are shorter than in previous years.
-For example, if your plan premiums rose a lot for 2018 and you did not double check your plan’s auto-renewal before the December 15, 2017 deadline, you may be stuck with an unaffordable plan for the entire year.
+For some, auto-enrollment may be an issue, since the Open Enrollment dates are shorter than in previous years.
+For example, if your plan’s premiums rose in 2018 and you did not double check your plan’s auto-renewal before the December 15, 2018 deadline, you may be stuck with an unaffordable plan for the entire year.